Maths

 Vigorous monitoring means that children, who need extra support with their learning, receive high quality intervention time with a teacher or teaching assistant.

 Good practice is always shared between staff and all CPD is used to inform teaching and learning across school.
-CPD has been exceptionally high on our agenda over the past few years.
-The staff market place initiative allows CPD to be conducted within school to further share good practice.
-Whole school staff meetings have been used to deliver high quality training (both by the Maths lead and support lead, and external staff members) and regular Maths planning meetings are held in school to discuss issues and share ideas.
+CPD continues to be high on our agenda.
+Whole school staff meetings have been used to deliver high quality training (by the Maths lead and external staff members) and regular Maths planning meetings are held in school to discuss issues and share ideas.

 Our OTrack monitoring is reviewed and our termly Pupil Progress Meetings ensure that children are targeted for further support.
-Non-negotiables were used from March 2021 to assess children’s understanding of the key learning in each year in response to Covid-19.
+Prior programs of study are also noted on planning to support children of all levels within each year group.

-Parents are informed and encouraged to be involved in our school Mathematics implementation through Maths weekly homework, Times Table Rockstars challenges, Let’s Learn Mornings, Family Learning Morning, workshops, parent’s evenings and yearly reports.
+Parents are informed and encouraged to be involved in our school Mathematics implementation through Maths weekly homework, Times Table Rockstars challenges, Let’s Learn Mornings, World Math Day events, workshops, parent’s evenings and yearly reports.

 Impact